ceciliazhao/yii2-models/README.md

 class Example extends BaseBlameableEntityModel
 {
     /**
-     * @var string the attribute that will receive current user GUID value
+     * @var string the attribute that will receive current user's GUID value.
      * Set this property to false if you do not want to record the creator ID.
      */
     public $createdByAttribute = 'user_uuid';

     /**
-     * @var string the attribute that will receive current user GUID value
+     * @var string the attribute that will receive current user's GUID value.
      * Set this property to false if you do not want to record the updater ID.
      */
     public $updatedByAttribute = 'updater_uuid';